Mihulcea-Stanislav/Progressive-Portfolio_1/README.md

 👋 Hi, I’m Stas

 Welcome to my portfolio!
-This repository showcases my skills across different fields, including programming, backend development, and personal projects.
+This repository showcases my skills, projects, and progress in backend development and programming.
-It is constantly evolving as I continue studying and improving.
+It is constantly evolving as I continue learning and improving.

 🚀 About Me

-💻 Beginner developer focused on backend & full-stack
+💻 Beginner developer focused on backend and full-stack

 🌱 Currently learning Node.js, JavaScript

+📚 Building real projects to strengthen my skills

-📈 Documenting my progress and sharing it on social media 🛠️ Tech Stack
+📈 Documenting my journey and sharing it on social media

+🛠️ Tech Stack

 Languages: JavaScript, HTML, CSS
 Tools: Git, GitHub, VS Code
-Backend: Node.js, Express(learning)
+Backend: Node.js, Express (learning)
-Databases: JSON (learning SQL soon)
+Databases: JSON, SQL (soon)

 📂 Projects

-🔧 More projects coming soon…
-This portfolio will be updated as I progress.
+More projects will appear as I grow — this portfolio will be updated regularly.